drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Historical Document

-This achievement impressed the Novartis management and they asked the team to write a signed and dated document summarizing their structure-based predictions to serve as a basis for comparison with experimental X-ray data when these became available.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/historical-document-ee511cca'><i class='fa fa-play' aria-hidden='true'></i></button>This achievement impressed the Novartis management and they asked the team to write a signed and dated document summarizing their structure-based predictions to serve as a basis for comparison with experimental X-ray data when these became available.
 These predictions were confirmed experimentally one year later.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_historical_doc.png){: loading=lazy }